he sun never set on the British Empire. It was the largest empire in world history.

 written by Henry Wadsworth Longfellow

-, described how American patriots sent a warning from Boston's Old North Church that the British were coming:
+, described how the warning sent from Boston's Old North Church that the British were coming:

 "Listen my children and you shall hear